microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Subpages/Journeys.md

 # {{ page.title }}

-D365 Marketing Academy - Customer Journeys

 Journeys can be triggered based on real-world interactions.
 Trigger-based customer journeys enable marketers to react to customers’ actions in real time.
 Whereas Segment-based journeys are used to create outbound journeys like sending out announcements or a nurture campaign.

-The real-time nature of the journey ensures that marketers can respond to customers immediately and convert their expression of interest into a sale.
+The real-time nature of the journey ensures that Marketers can respond to customers immediately and convert their expression of interest into a sale.

  {% include series.md
     includetags="d365 marketing academy" includemethod="all"